Henry M. Disano - Vice President

 Francis P. Duggan, M.D - Founder/President

-Dr Duggan is the Founder and Managing Director of Health Care Volunteers International (hcvi.org).
+Dr. Duggan is the Founder and Managing Director of Health Care Volunteers International (hcvi.org).
 He is actively involved in all HCVI projects.
-Prior to opening HCVI, he had already spent approximately 1/3 of the last 15 years doing international volunteer medicine and has been on an estimated 50+ volunteer medical and surgical missions with other organizations, in numerous locations around the globe.
-He has spent approximately 3500 hours engaged in volunteer work in Cambodia alone in the last 4 years.
-He is board-certified in the USA in Internal Medicine and Emergency Medicine but has become somewhat of a "jack of all trades" out of necessity, working in remote and under-served areas around the world.
+Before opening HCVI, he had already spent approximately 1/3 of the prior 15 years doing international volunteer medicine and had been on an estimated 50+ volunteer medical and surgical missions with other organizations in numerous locations around the globe.
+He is board-certified in the USA in Internal Medicine and Emergency Medicine but has become somewhat of a "jack of all trades" out of necessity, working in remote and under-served areas worldwide.
 Currently, the majority of his volunteer work is surgical and procedural.
 He is particularly interested in how technology can be leveraged to drive better health outcomes.

 HCVI began operations in January of 2014.
 Dr. Duggan has been responsible for overseeing the startup of HCVI, including project development in Africa (Kenya, Guinea Equatorial), Latin America (Nicaragua, Honduras), and Southeast Asia (Cambodia) Meanwhile, he maintains an active practice in Emergency Medicine in the United States.
 He has funded all operations since inception but looks forward to the opportunity for HCVI to begin large-scale fundraising to support its numerous meaningful projects.